grrapport/MLB-Betting/README.md

 # MLB-Betting
 Getting started:
 After pulling the repo, you will need to download the chromedriver for the version of Chrome that is running on your computer.
 You should be able to download this from google.
-Put
+Python 3.7 is required for this project.
 The following packages are dependencies for this project, and can be installed with pip:
   * BeautifulSoup4
   * Selenium